alonsoir/IfRemovingARealUseCase/Post.md

 ```

 ### Intermediate step - Extracting factories
-Before keeping on with the extraction of the chain of responsibility from the if structure, we will make some intermediate steps.
+Before keeping on with the extraction of the chain of responsibility from the if-structure, we are going to make some intermediate steps.
 In order to reduce the responsibilities of the `HandBaggageInformationFactory`, here,
 we are going to extract three factories, each one responsible for creating a specific `HandBaggageInformation`.
-Without diving into the code used to create the object, we just extract the `NewMyCompanyHandBaggageInformationFactory`,
+Without diving into the code used to create the object, we just extract the `NewMyCompanyHandBaggageInformationFactory`
 out of the method `newMyCompanyHandBaggageInformation`.
 ([Step 1](https://github.com/bonfa/IfRemovingARealUseCase/blob/5419c7d777f7562f89c65d55a83181b787a7c9eb/src/main/java/it/fbonfadelli/hand_baggage/HandBaggageInformationFactory.java),
 [Step 2](https://github.com/bonfa/IfRemovingARealUseCase/blob/3b6651b149932befca35c40a02c4bbd79cfab8d9/src/main/java/it/fbonfadelli/hand_baggage/HandBaggageInformationFactory.java)